Case study: Norfolk and Suffolk Recovery College

 As well as having a completely equal role in the planning and design of the course, Anastacia and Szara always deliver sessions together.

-Taking this co-productive approach made the course much more accessible to service users than if it were provided just by health care professionals, or if it were solely a user-run group.
+This co-productive approach made the course much more accessible to service users than if it were provided just by health care professionals or solely a user-run group.